Spanning Tree Algorithm – Path Cost

 - The second path is via switch-3 to switch-2 and then Root Bridge.
 The path cost is 100+19+19=138.

-So, the lowest cost path towards the root bridge is 57, which is a link from the switch-5 to switch-4, switch-2 and then Root Bridge.
-So the port Fa0/1 of this switch becomes a root port and remaining ports become Designated Ports or block ports.
+So, the lowest-cost path towards the root bridge is 57, a link from switch-5 to switch-4, switch-2, and then the Root Bridge.
+So port Fa0/1 of this switch becomes a root port, and the remaining ports become Designated Ports or block ports.

-Notice:- The topology has two physical loops.
-The first loop is between the Root Bridge, Switch-2 and Switch-3.
-And the second loop is between the switch-2, switch-3, switch4 and switch-5.
-The spanning-tree algorithm block the port Eth2/1 of switch-3 and port fa0/4 of switch5 to avoid the loop.
+Notice: The topology has two physical loops.
+The first loop is between the Root Bridge and switches 2 and 3, and the second is between Switches 2, 3, 4, and 5.
+The spanning-tree algorithm blocks port Eth2/1 of switch-3 and port fa0/4 of switch5 to avoid the loop.

 Configure the Path Cost

-To verify the path cost use the command “spanning-tree cost <cost_value>” command in interface configuration mode.
+In interface configuration mode, verify the path cost by using the “spanning-tree cost <cost_value>” command.
 To verify the port and path cost to the root bridge, enter the “show spanning-tree” command.